 Brand Pillars

 Brand pillars are the fundamental principles on which a brand is built.
-They represent the core values, beliefs and attributes of a brand that differentiate it from other brands.
+They represent the core values, beliefs, and attributes that differentiate it from other brands.

-Typically, a brand includes three to five Brand Pillars that serve as the foundation for its brand communications.
+Typically, a brand has three to five Brand Pillars that serve as the foundation for its brand communications.

 For example, Firefox’s Brand Pillars are: